Collison's late jumper sends Pacers past Bulls

-Darren Collison’s 19-footer broke a tie with 18.5 seconds remaining Friday night, helping the Indiana Pacers survive a see-saw battle with the host Chicago Bulls en route to a 107-105 victory.
+Darren Collison’s 19-footer broke a tie with 18.5 seconds remaining, helping the Indiana Pacers survive a see-saw battle with the host Chicago Bulls en route to a 107-105 victory Friday night.

-After watching Antonio Blakeney improbably rally the Bulls from a 105-101 deficit with a four-point play with 30.5 seconds to go, the Pacers called a timeout and got the game-winning shot from Collison 12 seconds later.
+After watching Antonio Blakeney improbably rally the Bulls from a 105-101 deficit with a four-point play with 30.5 seconds to go on a foul by Collison, the Pacers called a timeout and got the game-winning shot from Collison 12 seconds later.

 The Bulls had two subsequent chances to tie and a third to win, but Zach LaVine misfired on a 14-footer, Justin Holiday a 3-pointer with 5.7 seconds left and Blakeney a 19-foot buzzer-beater that was blocked by Myles Turner.

-Note: EditorsNote: Minor tweaks/details added throughout